-(2) Points to note when uploading a proposal to the e-Rad system
+(3) Points to note when uploading a proposal to the e-Rad system

-• Please ensure to use the format provided for the Program in the fiscal year of the application.
-Applications using formats for other programs and/or for other fiscal years will not be accepted.
+- Please check these application guidelines thoroughly when creating a proposal document. - Please ensure to use the format provided for the Program in the fiscal year of the application.

-• The documents need to be converted to pdf before uploading to the e-Rad.
-It can be performed from the menu after logging into the e-Rad.

-• Please make sure that the size of the proposal pdf submitted is no more than 5MB.

-- Please delete all the track change records. - Please do not set a password to the pdf file of the proposal. - Please check that the file converted to pdf has the page numbers inserted - · Please make sure to check the converted pdf file as following errors could occur.

-\ The use of external characters or special characters may cause corrupted text in the page or file concerned (please refer to "e-Rad operation manual" (can be downloaded from the e-Rad Portal site) regarding the use of characters permitted to use).
+Applications using formats for other programs and/or for other fiscal years will not be accepted. - The proposal document needs to be converted to PDF before uploading it to e-Rad.
+This can be done in the menu displayed after logging in to e-Rad. - Please make sure that the size of the proposal pdf submitted is no more than 5MB. - · Please delete all the track change records. - Please do not set a password to the pdf file of the proposal. - · Please check that the file converted to pdf has the page numbers inserted - Please make sure to check the converted pdf file as following errors could occur. - \ The use of external characters or special characters may cause corrupted text in the page or file concerned (please refer to "e-Rad operation manual" (can be downloaded from the e-Rad Portal site) regarding the use of characters permitted to use).

+Chapter 7.
+Submission via the Cross-ministerial R&D Management System (e-Rad)